josuablejeru/octoprint-ansible/README.md

 The goal of this project is to monitor a OctoPi server (OctoPi installation) and to not install it.
 It uses Grafana Agent to export all Logs Octoprint, webcamd and HAProxy produces as well as all metrics.

+Some changes are specific for Octoprint in combination with a Ender 3v2 which uses [Jyers/Marlin](https://github.com/Jyers/Marlin)

+[Here](https://github.com/Jyers/Marlin/wiki/OctoPrint-Settings#error-handling) are the extra changes made.

 ## Services it monitors
 - HAProxy